 Figure 2.
 The counts of participants’ responses to whether each object was a blicket across the conditions and trial types.
 Bars show standard error.

 Evidence of retrospective reasoning.
 To examine whether participants engaged in backwards blocking reasoning, data for the experimental and control trials within the backwards blocking condition were entered into a two-way linear mixed-effects model with Trial Type and Object as the within-participants fixed effects and participants as the random effect.
 This analysis revealed only a main effect of Trial Type, χ2(1) = 17., p < .001.
 This result indicated that participants did engage in backwards blocking reasoning.
-In particular, a follow-up one-way mixed-effects model showed that participants were less likely to consider the objects in the experimental trial (i.e., objects B and C) to be blickets than the objects in the control trial (i.e., objects A, B, and C), odds ratio = 0.19, 95% CI [0.09, 0.78], p < .001.
+In particular, a follow-up, one-way binomial mixed-effects model showed that participants were less likely to consider the objects whose efficacy were not shown individually in the experimental trial (i.e., objects B and C) to be blickets than the objects that were placed on the machine together in the control trial (i.e., objects A’, B’, and C’), dds ratio = 0.19, 95% CI [0.09, 0.78], p < .001.

-For completeness, we ran the same analysis as above, but this time for the indirect screening-off condition.
-Although this analysis also revealed a main effect of Trial Type, χ2(1) = 4.39, p = .04, a follow-up one-way mixed-effects model indicated that participants’ treated the the B and C objects in the experimental trial and the A’, B’, and C’ objects in the control trial equivalently, ratio = 0.50, 95%CI [0.25, 1.01], p = .051.
+We also ran the same analysis as above, but this time for the indirect screening-off condition.
+Although this analysis also revealed a main effect of Trial Type, χ2(1) = 4.39, p = .04, a follow-up one-way binomial mixed-effects model indicated that participants’ treated the the B and C objects in the experimental trial and the A’, B’, and C’ objects in the control trial equivalently, Odds ratio = 0.50, 95%CI [0.25, 1.01], p = .051.

 Discussion

-In the experimental trials of Experiment 1, children were shown three objects that together activated a machine, and then that one of those objects was or was not effective on its own.
+In the Experimental trials of Experiment 1, children were shown three objects that together activated a machine, and then that one of those objects was or was not effective on its own.
 When that object was effective, children reevaluated the efficacy of the other two objects: They stated that they were less likely to have efficacy than objects in a control condition in which a fourth, unrelated object was effective.
 When that object was not effective, children did not retrospectively reevaluate the efficacy of the other objects and treated their judgment of those objects no differently than in the control condition.

 Before discussing the different mechanisms that might describe these data, we want to consider a second, related retrospective inference.
 In Experiment 1, following the ABC+ event participants were either shown an A+ event (in the backwards blocking condition) or an A- event (in the indirect screening-off condition).
 Experiment 2 was similar to Experiment 1 except for what children observed following the ABC+ events during what is sometimes referred to as the second learning phase (e.g., McCormack et al., 2009).
 In the experimental trial in the backwards blocking condition, they observed an AB+ event during the second learning phase; in the control trial in the same condition, children observed a DE+ event during the second learning phase.
 Children in the indirect screening-off condition were shown the same series of events except that the machine did not activate.
-To the extent that children’s ability to engage in various forms of retrospective reevaluation is related to related to their information processing abilities, in Experiment 2 children should be less likely to engage in retrospective reevaluation than children in Experimental 1 given that children were again asked to reason about 3 and 4 objects and that the learning phase consisted of 2 rather than 1 objects.
+To the extent that children’s ability to engage in various forms of retrospective reevaluation is related to related to their information processing abilities, in Experiment 2 children should be less likely to engage in retrospective reevaluation than children in Experiment 1.
+Here, children were asked to reason about 3 to 5 objects across the trials and specifically the retrospective inference involved reasoning about the causal status of 2 objects as opposed to only 1.

 Experiment 2